Noncancerous (benign) ovarian growths include cysts (mainly functional cysts) and tumors.

-Accumulation of fluid in the abdomen (ascites) can occur with fibromas and ovarian cancer.
+Accumulation of fluid in the abdomen (ascites—see Ascites) can occur with fibromas and ovarian cancer.
 Ascites may cause a feeling of pressure or heaviness in the abdomen.

-Doctors usually detect cysts or tumors during a routine pelvic examination.
+Doctors usually detect cysts or tumors during a routine pelvic examination (see Gynecologic Examination).
 But sometimes doctors suspect them based on symptoms.

-If ovarian cysts are less than 3 inches (about 7 centimeters) in diameter, they usually disappear without treatment.
+If ovarian cysts are less than about 2 inches (about 5 centimeters) in diameter, they usually disappear without treatment.
 Ultrasonography is done periodically to check.

 If a cyst or tumor needs to be removed, laparoscopy or laparotomy is done if possible.
-Laparoscopy requires two or three small incisions in the abdomen.
+Laparoscopy requires one or more small incisions in the abdomen.
 It is done in a hospital and usually requires a general anesthetic.
-However, women do not have to stay overnight.
+However, women may not have to stay overnight.
 Laparotomy is similar but requires a larger incision and an overnight stay in the hospital.
 Which procedure is used depends on how large the growth is and whether other organs are affected.
-Cystectomy (removal of the cyst) can usually be done for the following conditions:

 Removal of the affected ovary (oophorectomy) is necessary for the following: